Murders of Larry Peyton and Beverly Allan: Edward and Carl Jorgensen

-In October 1966, Earl Son, one of the lead investigators on the case, received a letter from a woman who claimed to have information regarding the murders.
-Identified as Nikki Essex, the writer of the letter divulged information that would have only been known to person(s) at the scene of the crime, including a large house party in Forest Park that occurred nearby on the night of the attack, as well as the fact that a knife had been left on the hood of Peyton's car.
-Mrs. Essex implicated 36-year-old Edward Jorgensen and his brother, Carl Jorgensen (age 27) in the murders of Peyton and Allan.
+In October 1966, Son received a letter from a woman who claimed to have information regarding the murders.
+Identified as Nikki Essex, the author divulged information that would have only been known to person(s) at the scene of the crime, including a large house party that occurred near the Forest Park crime scene on the night of the attack, as well as the fact that a knife had been left on the hood of Peyton's car.
+Essex implicated 36-year-old Edward Jorgensen and his brother, Carl Jorgensen (age 27) in the murders.
 Carl was a former boxer and salesman at an upscale Portland shoe store, while Edward was a married father of five children who operated a garage.
-According to the letter from Mrs. Essex, both the Jorgensens had attended the house party in Forest Park on the night of the murders.
+According to Essex, both brothers had attended the house party in Forest Park on the night of the murders.

-When detectives questioned Jorgensen's mother at her Portland home, she vehemently denied that her sons had any involvement, and stated: "You're barking up the wrong tree, just because my boys went to a party in the West Hills the night of the murder."
-In April 1968, Multnomah County Police offered $500 for "more information" leading to the identity of the perpetrators, which was increased to $750 in May.
+When detectives questioned Jorgensen's mother at her Portland home, she vehemently denied that her sons had any involvement and stated: "You're barking up the wrong tree, just because my boys went to a party in the West Hills the night of the murder."
+In April 1968, Multnomah County police offered $500 for "more information" leading to the identity of the perpetrators, which was increased to $750 in May.